 Throw-In Bump: A player is permitted to ride into another player so as to spoil his shot.
 The angle of collision must be slight causing no more that a jar.
 The faster the horse travels, the smaller the angle must be.
 A good bump can shake your dentures loose.

 Chukker: Also called a period.
 There are six chukkers in a polo game (four in the Arena Polo), each lasting 7 minutes.
-At the end of the 6 and a half minutes of elapsed time, a bell will sound to indicate thirty seconds remain in the period.
+At the end of the 6-and-a-half minutes of elapsed time, a bell will sound to indicate thirty seconds remain in the period.
 At the end of seven minutes of elapsed time, a horn will sound to terminate the period.
-If the score is tied at the end of last period of play, the game shall be resumed in overtime periods, known as sudden death (see opposite page).
+If the score is tied at the end of last period of play, the game shall be resumed in overtime periods, known as sudden death (see above).

 Handicap: All registered players are rated on a scale of 0 to 10 (the highest the better).
 Although the word “goal” is often used after the digit, it bears no relation to the number of goals a player might score—only to his ability.
 The handicap of the team is the sum total rating of its players and in handicap matches the team with the higher handicap gives the difference in ratings to the other team.
 For example, a 6-goal team will give two goals to a 4-goal team.

 Hook: A player may spoil another’s shot by putting his mallet in the way of the striking player.
 A cross hook occurs when the player reaches over his opponent’s mount in an attempt to hook; this is considered a foul.

 Knock-In: Should a team, in an offensive drive, hit the ball across the opponent’s backline, the defending team resumes the game with a free hit from their backline.
 No time-out is allowed for knock-in.